sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED, in case private_key_jwt is used for client authentication.
 The value of the signed Client authentication JWT generated as described in [[OAuth2.NLGov]].
 The Relying Party must generate a new assertion JWT for each call to the token endpoint.

 client_assertion_type
-> REQUIRED, in case 'client_assertion' is present.
+> REQUIRED, in case `client_assertion` is present.
 MUST be set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

 client_id
-> REQUIRED, in case mutual authenticated TLS is used for client authentication.
+> REQUIRED, in case mutually authenticated TLS is used for client authentication.

 ### Token Exchange Request